elcriz/christiaanhemerik.com/README.md

 This is no such website.
 Gulp has a clear, easy to understand syntax, is fast enough and still my prime choice if all I need to do is build a simple, static (prototyped) website with nothing but HTML, CSS and a bunch of images.

-## Why it has no CMS, or uses something like Yekyll
+## Why it has no static site generator or CMS

 Again, it is a simple one page, personal website that is easy to maintain in just the way it is: static code.
 Also, it features no dynamic content like a blog.